TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 If Python is not picked by CMake you can provide the additional flag to CMake `-DPYTHON_EXECUTABLE=/path/to/python/executable`.

 ### MultiGPU capability (to use in Python with mpi4py)
 The toolkit can be used by running in parallel across multiple GPU devices on a PC or a compute node of a cluster.
-In order to initiate a parallel on run on GPUs you will need an MPI library, such as, [mpi4py] (https://mpi4py.readthedocs.io/en/stable/) and at least two GPU devices.
-The demo script in the folder with demos and can be run with
+In order to initiate a parallel run on your GPUs you will need an MPI library, such as, [mpi4py](https://mpi4py.readthedocs.io/en/stable/).
+See multi_gpu demo script in demos folder, it can be run as
 ```
 mpirun -np 2 python multi_gpu.py -g -s -gpus 2
 ```
-where `-np` sets the number of processes and `-gpus` defines the number of GPUs.
+where `-np` parameter defines the total number of processes and `-gpus` defines the number of available GPUs.

 ### Matlab